-Kidpower Chicago is currently working on Bullying awareness and prevention programs that can be done for large groups in a presentation format while remaining interactive and hands-on.
+Kidpower Chicago offers bullying and abuse awareness and prevention programs that can be done for large groups in a presentation format while remaining interactive and hands-on.
 We provide community workshops as well as programs designed for specific organizations and their populations.
 Kidpower concepts and skills are part of the children’s martial art curriculum at Connelly’s Academy, actively serving more than 1,000 children and their families through community and school programs in Chicago and the northern suburbs at any given time.

 Safety is for everyone!
 The Kidpower materials can be tailored for special-needs populations and people facing difficult life challenges that place them at increased risk for violence or abuse.
 Kidpower Chicago has provided quality, long-term programming to local therapeutic colleges, high schools and hospitals.